-The Committee Staff Liaison is responsible for disseminating all meeting notices and other official Committee correspondence to members via regular mail or e-mail using the NHBA's master database.
-The Committee Chair will provide the Staff Liaison with the information required to produce the notice as well as any other related materials such as minutes for inclusion in the communication.
+The Committee Staff Liaison is responsible for disseminating all meeting notices and other official Committee correspondence to members via e-mail using the NHBA's master database.
+The Committee Chair will provide the Staff Liaison with the information required to produce the notice as well as any other related materials.